 The Child’s Pose

-The Child’s pose is recommended for women going through menopause due to its soothing effects.
+The child’s pose is recommended for women who are going through menopause due to its soothing effects.
 It reduces tension by stretching your spine and hips and calms your mind when you feel overwhelmed.
-It also promotes better sleep, which is hard to come by for menopausal women, especially those battling hot flashes and night sweats (2).
+It also promotes better sleep, which is difficult to come by for menopausal women, particularly those who are battling hot flashes and night sweats (2).
 You can try it by following these steps (2):

 - Start by kneeling on your mat and open your knees to the sides.
-Make sure that your big toes touch each other.
+Make sure your big toes are touching each other.

 - Position a bolster, such as a cushion or a pillow, between your legs and gently fold forward.
 Rest the front part of your body on the cushion or pillow and relax your arms on the floor.
 Breathe deeply and generally as you turn your head to one side.

-- Alternatively, you can place the pillow on your back and shoulders or over your head for a few minutes.
-Stay in that position for 5 to 10 minutes, during which you are required to breathe normally and turn your head to the other side halfway through the movie.
+- Alternatively, you can place the pillow on your back and your shoulders over your head for a few minutes.
+Stay in this position for 5 to 10 minutes, during which you’re required to breathe normally and turn your head to the other side halfway through the move.

 Warrior II Pose

 The other excellent yoga move for menopausal women is the warrior II pose.
 It stretches your back, hips, ankles, and legs and improves balance and stability.
-In addition, the pose effectively fights fatigue that is often tied with menopause by increasing blood circulation.
+In addition, the pose effectively fights fatigue that is often linked to menopause by increasing blood circulation.
 Here is a detailed guide on how to achieve this pose (1):

 - Start in a standing position and face the direction of the long side of your mat.
-Stretch your arms to the sides and keep your feet parallel to each other and slightly wider than your hip-width distance.
-Similarly, be sure to keep your feet at least beneath your hands.
+Stretch your arms to the sides and keep your feet parallel to each other and slightly wider than hip-width apart.
+At the same time, make sure to keep your feet at least beneath your hands.

-- Turn your right foot and knee towards the front part of the mat.
+- Turn your right foot and knee toward the front part of the mat.

-- Position your left toes slightly toward your right foot and align your right heel with the left inner arch.
+- Position your left toes slightly toward your right foot and align your right heel with your left inner arch.

-- Bend your right knee and stack it over its ankle.
+- Bend your right knee and stack it over the ankle.

 - Press your left thigh bone back and release your tailbone down.

-- Make sure you have kept the crown of your head over your pelvis and shoulders over your hips.
+- Make sure you keep the crown of your head over your pelvis and your shoulders over your hips.

-- Stretch both arms fully in front and at the back of the mat and turn and look past your right fingers.
+- Stretch both arms fully in front and at the back of the mat, and turn to look past your right fingers.

 - Stay in this position for a few breaths or minutes.

-- To release the stretch, press firmly down through your feet and exhale, followed by inhalation as you straighten your legs and position the legs in the initial position, which is parallel to the left long side of the mat.
+- To release the stretch, press firmly down through your feet and exhale, followed by inhalation as you straighten your legs and position them in the initial position, which is parallel to the left long side of the mat.

 - Do the same on the other side.

-Whether you are doing yoga in the menopause or perimenopause phase, the idea is to perform it safely and minimize injury risk.
-Here are expert-recommended tips to help you practice yoga safely (2):
+Whether you’re doing yoga in the menopause or perimenopause phase, the idea is to perform it safely and minimize injury risk.
+Here are some expert-recommended tips to help you practice yoga safely (2):

-It is always best to learn the correct technique of a pose, and if possible, with the help of a licensed instructor or yogi.
-Remember that wrong form is one of the risk factors of injuries.
+It’s always best to learn the correct technique of a pose, and if possible, with the help of a licensed instructor or yogi.
+Remember that wrong form is a contributing factor to injury risk.

-It would be best to listen to your body and abide by its signals.
+It’s best to listen to your body and abide by its signals.
 If you experience pain, extreme fatigue, or discomfort, stop doing the pose.
-You do not have to complete all the reps or sets for the routine.
+You don’t have to complete all the reps or sets for the routine.
 Instead of such an approach, focus on quality over quantity.

-Unfortunately, most people forget to warm up before performing a yoga regime.
+Unfortunately, most people forget to warm up before they perform a yoga regime.
 A warm-up session is vital as it prepares your body for the upcoming routine by fighting muscle stiffness.
 With this in mind, try to perform gentle warm-up exercises such as shoulder rolls or neck stretches.

-With time, you are urged to challenge yourself by increasing the intensity of several exercises.
+With time, you’re urged to challenge yourself by increasing the intensity of several exercises.
 Once your instructor or yogi agrees, you can accomplish this by increasing either the reps or sets of the activities.
 However, remember that the idea is to challenge yourself without strain.

 Yoga is one of the most fun activities to perform.
 Let loose and enjoy the moment.
 Experts reveal that you can increase the fun meter when doing yoga by not seeing it as a punishment or competition.
 Instead, let loose and view it as a fun activity.

 Similarly, listen to some music if possible.
-There is a saying that music is the cure to the soul, and true to its word, music does have calming effects.
-These help you forget fatigue and keep you relaxed through your regime.
+There’s a saying that music is the cure to the soul, and true to its word, music does have calming effects that help you forget fatigue and keep you relaxed through your regime.

-It would be best to start with the beginner modifications – before progressing to those of advanced and intermediate levels.
-The approach minimizes injury risk.
+It would be best to start with the beginner modifications before progressing to those of advanced and intermediate levels.
+This approach minimizes injury risk.

-Besides doing yoga, you could make several lifestyle changes to manage the menopause symptoms better.
+In addition to doing yoga, you could make several lifestyle changes to better manage your menopause symptoms.
 Some of these include (2), (1):

 - Performing relaxation and deep breathing exercises for stress relief, such as belly breathing.

-- Limiting or quitting smoking and secondhand smoke.
+- Limiting or quitting smoking and contact with secondhand smoke.

 - Limiting or avoiding alcohol entirely.